sebastianvo/BaileysOriginal/README.md

 ./Example/start-windows-server.ps1
 ```

+> [!NOTE]
+> Execute the script file as shown above.
+Pasting its contents into the console won't detect the repository path and `npm install` will fail.

 Every HTTP request must include the header `x-api-key` with the same key defined in the script.
 Example usage from C# (ASP.NET WebForms):